‘Girl Meets World’ Canceled? Fans React To The Potential News

 Do you think Girl Meets World will be canceled, renewed, or picked up by another channel/streaming service?

-[Featured Image By Amy Sussman/Invision/AP, File]
+[Featured Image by Amy Sussman/Invision/AP Images]